 If you’re only going to learn one catfish rig, the slip sinker rig is an excellent choice and considered one of the essential catfish rigs for many anglers.

 Bass fishermen use a similar setup commonly referred to as the “Carolina rig”.
-The slip sinker rig is the same setup but the tackle used when fishing for catfish is much difference.
+The slip sinker rig is the same setup but the tackle used when fishing for catfish is much different.
 Catfish anglers generally refer to this as a slip sinker rig and it’s rare to hear the term “Carolina rig” from a catfish angler.

-The slip sinker rig is one of the most popular catfish rigs and the “go to” setup for fishing for catfish for many anglers across the United States.
+The slip sinker rig is one of the most popular catfish rigs and the “go-to” setup for fishing for catfish for many anglers across the United States.

 It’s not fancy, it’s not complicated but it’s versatile and….